rigup/ephemeral-iam/README.md

 Subcommand `--help`
 ```
- $ eiam assumePrivileges --help
+ $ eiam assume-privileges --help

-The "assumePrivileges" command fetches short-lived credentials for the provided service Account
+The "assume-privileges" command fetches short-lived credentials for the provided service Account
 and configures gcloud to proxy its traffic through an auth proxy.
 This auth proxy sets the
 authorization header to the OAuth2 token generated for the provided service account.
 Once
 the credentials have expired, the auth proxy is shut down and the gcloud config is restored.